Priyanka Chopra Talks About Her Long-Distance Friendship With Meghan Markle

 “She’s doing amazing,” Chopra said.
 “It’s so nice to see.”

-The two ladies first met at the ELLE Women in Television dinner back 2016, and instantly bonded as actors — at the time, Markle was still starring on the USA drama Suits.
-Since their initial meeting, the two became fast friends and have been photographed together on numerous occasions — Markle even posted this snap to her Instagram back when she was active on social media.
+The two ladies first met at the ELLE Women in Television dinner back 2016, and instantly bonded as actors; at the time, Markle was still starring on the USA drama, Suits.
+Since their initial meeting, the two became fast friends and have been photographed together on numerous occasions; Markle even posted this snap to her Instagram back when she was active on social media.

 Although the BFFs have been seen together less often since Markle’s marriage took her across the pond and Chopra has been focused on her flourishing acting career and her own high-profile relationship with Nick Jonas, they don’t seem to be struggling to maintain their friendship.
-When it comes to her long-distance friendship with Markle, Chopra said,
+When it comes to her long-distance friendship with Markle, Chopra said the following.

 “I think friendships depend on people individually and how personal your relationship is.
 You can have work friendships, those are different.
 But when you have real friendships, like ours, it doesn’t matter what people look at you as or where your world goes, you sort of just, stay friends.
 And I think that’s what we’re like.”